 The Divide is an extraordinary new work by one of the UK’s greatest storytellers, Alan Ayckbourn.
 Unfolding over two parts, The Divide is a tale for our own turbulent times that unflinchingly examines a dystopian society of brutal repression, forbidden love and seething insurrection.

-A century from now, England has been decimated by a deadly contagion.
-Contact between men and women is fatal.
-They are forcibly separated by a divide.
-Men wear white as a mark of their purity and women – still infected – wear black as a sign of their sin.
+A century from now England is hit by a deadly contagion.
+Society is decimated as contact between men and women becomes fatal.
+Under the dictates of an elusive Preacher, an unthinkable solution is enforced.
+Separated by the Divide, the adult survivors are segregated by gender with men wearing white as a mark of their purity and women – still infected – clothed in black as a sign of their sin.

-Spread across two separate Parts, The Divide is a hugely engaging and constantly surprising story of a society that segregates – but is still recognisable.
-It is a vastly ambitious project, teeming with richly imagined detail that recounts the work of George Orwell, Aldous Huxley and even Nigel Kneale’s Quatermass films.
+Spread across two separate parts, The Divide is a hugely engaging and constantly surprising story of a society that segregates – but is still recognisable.

-Alan Ayckbourn, the eminent British playwright and director, has produced 80 internationally acclaimed stage works including Absurd Person Singular, The Norman Conquests and A Chorus of Disapproval.
+Alan Ayckbourn has produced 80 internationally acclaimed stage works including Absurd Person Singular, The Norman Conquests and A Chorus of Disapproval.
 His plays are regularly performed all over the world, and have been translated into more than 35 languages.

-The Divide receives its premiere in a co-production with London’s The Old Vic, Edinburgh International Festival, and Karl Sydow, directed by Annabel Bolton an associate director of The Old Vic.
+The Divide receives its premiere in a co-production between The Old Vic, London, Edinburgh International Festival and Karl Sydow, directed by Annabel Bolton, an associate director of The Old Vic.

 The Old Vic performed at the first 1947 International Festival and regularly over the next decade.